Georgia coronavirus deaths surpass 100

 Fulton County continued to report more cases than any other county, with 547 coronavirus patients, to 455 for Dougherty County.
 However, Dougherty County has suffered 18 deaths from the virus, compared to 17 deaths in Fulton County.

 DeKalb County reported the third-highest number of confirmed cases, with 325 as of noon Tuesday.
-Cobb County reported 272 deaths, Gwinnett County 233, Bartow County 129 and Carroll County 122.
+Cobb County reported 272 cases, Gwinnett County 233, Bartow County 129 and Carroll County 122.

 Eleven patients from Cobb County have died from COVID-19, third-highest in the state, followed by Lee County with six deaths and Athens-Clarke County with five.